안녕하세요! 토미입니다.

 For the first sentence, please write a sentence using -았/었었다 “did/had (in the past).”

-You can write something you did before, but no longer doing,
+You can write something you did before but are no longer doing,

 For example,